radgjafamidstod-landbunadarins/gamla_pipulina/README.md

 ## Function of this program
+These programs are called from the command line in a specific order and some of them require editing before being run.

 Name of program - input - output
 1. Preppaprof.f - pedigree and observations from huppa - **Wxx0**